Search

 International students whose qualification is not listed on this page, can check our Country Specific Entry Requirements for further information.

-The University welcomes applications from students studying the Access to Higher Education Diploma.
 Our inclusive admissions policy values breadth as well as depth of study.
-Applicants are selected on their own individual merits, and offers can vary.
-If you are studying a qualification not listed on this page, please get in touch with the Undergraduate Admissions Office for further advice.
-For further information, contact [email protected]
+Applicants are selected on their own individual merits and offers can vary.
+If you would like to check the eligibility of your qualifications before submitting an application, please contact the Undergraduate Admissions Office for advice and guidance.

 Back to the top